vba-blocks/vba-blocks/README.md

 # vba-blocks

-This repository contains the Office Add-ins and CLI for working with vba-blocks from Office.
+This repository contains the Office Add-ins and CLI for working with vba-blocks.